mrochadi/Uni-Fied/README.md

 - Connect your USU for society-based information (optional).
 - Add your preferences and customise your profile (users can choose which information is public and private).

-Future goals for Uni-Fied will be to implement itself as a user-friendly app for enhanced accessability.
+Future goals for Uni-Fied will be to implement itself as a user-friendly app for enhanced accessibility.